MERNCraft/css-only-games-1/README.md

   <p>Sailor</p>
 ```

-Replace your current ruleset for `body` with these two rulesets... which may or may not be in a logical order.
+Replace your current rule for `body` with these two rules... which may or may not be in a logical order.
 (That's what we want to find out.)
 ```css
 b.resetter {
   counter-set: item 9999;